Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 In the GitHub action you have set up, environment variables are needed to push your project up to Cloudflare Pages.
 Add the values of these environment variables in your project's GitHub repository by going to your projects repository > **Settings** > **Secrets** > **Actions** > **New repository secret**.

-Add the value of your CLOUDFLARE_ACCOUNT_ID and CLOUDFLARE_API_TOKEN; As `CF_ACCOUNT_ID` and `CF_API_TOKEN`, this will ensure that these secrets are secure, and each time your Action runs, it will access these secrets.
+Add the value of your Cloudflare account ID and  Cloudflare API token; As `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN`, this will ensure that these secrets are secure, and each time your Action runs, it will access these secrets.

 ### Setup workflow